 A runny nose, hiccups, burps, or sneezing while eating usually means one thing – you should stop eating!
 If you get hiccups or a runny nose during a meal, you should know it’s best not to take another bite of food.

-That’s your stomach telling you, “this is your last warning.
+That’s your stomach telling you, “This is your last warning.
 One more bite, and you may puke or even stretch your stomach pouch.”
-You must be mindful of how you feel and pay attention to the signals your body is giving you.
+You must be mindful of how you feel and pay attention to your body’s signals.

 “When I get a single hiccup.
 If I stop eating, then thats it.
 No more hiccups.
 But if I ignore it and take just one more bite, full-blown hiccups!” – Rachel, Gastric Sleeve Surgery